learningequality/kolibri/python_packages/kolibri-oidc-provider-plugin/provider-client.md

 1. `pip install kolibri-oidc-client-plugin`
 2. `KOLIBRI_HOME=/tmp/client kolibri plugin enable kolibri_oidc_client_plugin`
 3. Start Kolibri with `KOLIBRI_HOME=/tmp/client CLIENT_ID=myclient.app CLIENT_SECRET=<secret_given_by_the_provider> KOLIBRI_OIDC_CLIENT_URL=http://localhost:8080/oidc_provider KOLIBRI_HTTP_PORT=9000 kolibri start --foreground`
-4. Open a browser in http://localhost:9000 and use the OIDC authentication button: it should connect to the provider server (check the urls  jump to the urls with port 8080)
+4. Open a browser in http://127.0.0.1:9000 and use the OIDC authentication button: it should connect to the provider server (check the urls  jump to the urls with port 8080). **It's important to use *127.0.0.1* and not *localhost* in the url to avoid a cookies conflict if the provider has been open in the browser.**
 5. Signing in with the user that has been created in the provider should be possible and it will appear as an user in the kolibri client server